Our Fellows

 Fellow on Psychology

-Student at Ridgewood High School in New Jersey, driven by commitment to sleep science and adolescent well-being.
-As founder of the non-profit REM Reward, I lead a team of students creating sleep-focused content.
-My work was recognized as a Start School Later Coalition partner and SSL Youth Hall of Fame inductee.
-I serve as a research assistant in the HABIT Lab at Rowan University, studying substance misuse interventions and assist in the creation of research posters at professional conferences, including the 58th ABCT conference.
-I’m also a youth advisory board member of the Hamilton Lab at Rutgers University where I have co-authored two Psychology Today articles related to sleep.
-My community service has been recognized with the Presidential Volunteer Service Award Gold.
-Beyond academics, I coach basketball to young students.
+Ryan Shintani is a student at Ridgewood High School in New Jersey with a strong commitment to sleep science and adolescent well-being.
+He is the founder of the nonprofit REM Reward, a Start School Later Coalition partner, and an SSL Youth Hall of Fame inductee, and he serves as a research assistant in the HABIT Lab at Rowan University and a youth advisory board member of the Hamilton Lab at Rutgers University, where he has co-authored Psychology Today articles on sleep.
+His work has been recognized with the Presidential Volunteer Service Award Gold, and outside of academics he coaches basketball for young students.

 Ishaan Kendale